Q: Can we visit the case company as part of our case preparation?

 Q: Do we have to stop researching the case when we submit our electronic presentation?

 A: Yes.
-The period for developing your recommendation is comprised of the 72 hours* prior to the electronic presentation deadline.
-The days between the submission deadline and the competition day are to be used to refine your delivery style and travel to the UW Tacoma campus.
+The period for developing your recommendation is the week between receipt of the case and the electronic presentation deadline.
+The days between the submission deadline and the competition day are to be used to refine your delivery style and practice the delivery of your content.
 Keep in mind:

 Your preliminary round assignment will be based on the quality and thoroughness of your recommendation.